10 Common Indoor Plant Problems and How to Fix Them

 Distorted or Misshapen Growth

-Plant's leaves grow in distorted shapes for a couple of reason.
+Plant’s leaves grow in distorted shapes for a couple of reasons.
+Unusual growth patterns, such as curling or distorted leaves, can indicate potential issues like insect presence or disease.

 Plant pest